NeurodataWithoutBorders/nwbinspector/docs/user_guide/using_the_command_line_interface.rst

 ------------------------------

-The NWBInspector includes a built-in DANDI configuration that adjusts the importance levels of certain checks to match DANDI archive requirements.
+The NWBInspector includes a built-in DANDI configuration that adjusts the importance levels of certain checks to match :dandi-archive:`DANDI Archive <>` requirements.
 This is useful when preparing files for upload to DANDI, as it ensures that critical checks required for DANDI validation are properly prioritized.

 To use the DANDI configuration from the command line, use the ``--config`` flag with the keyword ``dandi``: